bpalmer4/readabs/README.md

-Many ABS concepts are spread across frequencies and releases — e.g. a *monthly* CPI that only reaches back to 2017, a *quarterly* one back to 1948, and a discontinued monthly indicator covering the gap between. `splice` joins such segments into one continuous series, **highest priority first**: it rebases segments whose levels differ (e.g. an index reference-period change), prefers the higher-priority value where periods overlap, and leaves honest gaps where no source has data (no interpolation, nothing invented).
+Many ABS concepts are spread across frequencies and releases — e.g. a *monthly* CPI that only reaches back to 2017, a *quarterly* one back to 1948, and a discontinued monthly indicator covering the gap between. `splice` joins such segments into one continuous series, **highest priority first**: it prefers the higher-priority value where periods overlap and leaves honest gaps where no source has data (no interpolation, nothing invented).
+Pass `rebase=True` to *multiplicatively* rescale segments whose levels differ (e.g. an index reference-period change) onto the running result — it is off by default, because rebasing transforms your data and is only valid for ratio-scale (index-like) series.
 A join report records every rebase factor and overlap so a splice can be audited rather than trusted blindly.

 Four composable functions: